 - The impact of metabolic stress is reduced.

-- A more stable physiological environment for immune defenses is promoted.
+- A more stable physiological environment for immune function is supported.

-Scientific evidence suggests that vitamin D3, especially when combined with K2, can positively influence insulin sensitivity.
+Scientific evidence suggests that vitamin D3, especially when combined with K2, may positively influence insulin sensitivity.
 This effect may help to:

 - Improve glucose metabolism.